 I’m an author.
 I’ve published books.
 I’m also a lawyer, because I practice law and that’s still my primary profession to this day.
-It’s been my primary profession for over 15 years.
+It’s been my primary profession for the last 16 years.

 I’m Taiwanese American.
 To get even more specific, I’m Hakka on my father’s side from western Taiwan, and Hokkien (Minnan) on my mother’s side, from the deep south and what’s often referred to as the heartland of Taoist mysticism.

 It’s totally okay for you to just say I’m Asian.

 I’m an INFJ, which doesn’t mean much to me and I don’t fully know what that indicates, but I get asked about my Myers-Briggs Type Indicator all the time, so I took a quiz, took many quizzes, took the same quiz many times, and I keep getting INFJ.
 In my high school and undergrad college years, I kept getting ENFJ.
 At some point in law school, the results changed to INFJ.

 I’m a sister.
 For me, that’s another very important identity marker.
 I’ve got two younger sisters.
 I’m the eldest and maybe also the most introverted.
 I read books, a lot of them, and I’m snooty about the books I read.
 One of my sisters reads a lot, too, but she reads the type of genre fiction that makes it onto NYT bestseller lists and get turned into summer blockbuster movies (refer back to preceding comment on how I’m snooty about books).
 The other sister probably only reads the legal pleadings and law books she’s required to read at work.
 Both of them are extroverted and seem to possess the ability to charm pretty much anyone they please.
 It’s kind of nuts.